nedaresa/ds-challenge-08_boostrapping_seattle-ds-career-040119/README.md

 # Bootstrapping Challenge

+NJabbari

 ## Instructions

-With your pair partner, use bootstrapping to estimate a confidence interval for a statistic that's of interest to you in your Mod 2 project.
+Use bootstrapping to estimate a confidence interval for a statistic of interest, mean.

-* Fork this repo.
-* Create a new notebook documenting the process.
-* Replace this README file with one that documents your work and includes a link to your notebook.
-* Add, commit, and push your changes.
-* Share a link to your fork in #seattle-ds-040119-git
+* The two notebooks document the process.
+In 'two_samples_Ramen-reviews-USA-vs-Japan', the samples are bootstrapped separately, whereas in 'mergedsamples-Ramen-reviews-USA-vs-Japan', samples are merged prior to bootstrapping.

 ## Resources